How to Get Rid of Mice

-For all these reasons it is preferable to consult a professional Pest Controller who will know exactly who to handle each situation in order to achieve complete mice control.
+For all these reasons it may be preferable to consult a professional Pest Controller who will know exactly who to handle each situation in order to achieve complete mice control.

 Owl Pest Control Technicians are qualified and work with the most effective rodent control products available for professional use.
-They have the experience and knowledge required to get rid of mice (and rats) quickly from any area around your home or office, e.g.:
+They have the experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:

-- Mice inside walls and behind plaster boards – mice nest in insulation
+- Mice inside walls and behind plaster boards or mice nests in insulation materials;

-- Mice in kitchen – mouse nibble and gnaw marks on packaging, droppings in presses
+- Mice in kitchen presses, quickly noticeable with gnaw marks on packaging and droppings in presses

 - Other areas where mice like to nest, such as a warm and cosy Hot Press

 Problem with Mice in Dublin?
 Ask a Rodent Control Specialist:

 4. Prevent mice from coming back